open-webrtc-toolkit/owt-server/doc/servermd/Server.md

 Component Name|Deployment Number|Responsibility
 --------|--------|--------
 nuve|1 or many|The entrance of MCU service, keeping the configurations of all rooms, generating and verifying the tokens.
 Application can implement load balancing strategy across multiple nuve instances cluster-manager|1 or many|The manager of all active workers in the cluster, checking their lives, scheduling workers with the specified purposes according to the configured policies.
-One elected master, it will provide service at one time; others will be standby portal|1 or many|The signaling server, handling service requests from Socket.IO clients session-agent|1 or many|This agent handles room controller logics webrtc-agent|1 or many|This agent spawning webrtc accessing nodes which establish peer-connections with webrtc clients, receive media streams from and send media streams to webrtc clients avstream-agent|0 or many|This agent spawning avstream accessing nodes which pull external streams from sources and push streams to rtmp/rtsp destinations recording-agent|0 or many|This agent spawning recording nodes which record the specified audio/video streams to permanent storage facilities audio-agent|1 or many|This agent spawning audio processing nodes which perform audio transcoding and mixing video-agent|1 or many|This agent spawning video processing nodes which perform video transcoding and mixing
+If one has been elected as master, it will provide service; others will be standby portal|1 or many|The signaling server, handling service requests from Socket.IO clients conference-agent|1 or many|This agent handles room controller logics webrtc-agent|1 or many|This agent spawning webrtc accessing nodes which establish peer-connections with webrtc clients, receive media streams from and send media streams to webrtc clients streaming-agent|0 or many|This agent spawning streaming accessing nodes which pull external streams from sources and push streams to rtmp/rtsp destinations recording-agent|0 or many|This agent spawning recording nodes which record the specified audio/video streams to permanent storage facilities audio-agent|1 or many|This agent spawning audio processing nodes which perform audio transcoding and mixing video-agent|1 or many|This agent spawning video processing nodes which perform video transcoding and mixing